27 Cape Cod Lighthouses You Won't Want To Miss!

 Cape Cod Lighthouses

 Cape Cod has the highest concentration of lighthouses anywhere in the world.
-The lighthouses were built to help ships navigate the rugged coastline, treacherous water, and dangerous shoals lurking beneath the water.
+The Cape Cod lighthouses were built to help ships navigate the rugged coastline, treacherous water, and dangerous shoals lurking unseen beneath the waves.
 The historic lighthouses on Cape Cod and the Islands were built between 1797 and 1961 and survived insurmountable challenges—crumbling structures, fires, and erosion—to be an iconic symbol of America’s burgeoning country.
 Many of the lighthouses are listed on the National Register of Historic Places.
 Today, a few of these lighthouses continue to guide ships through the dangers cloaking the peninsula.
 Others are reminders of the gems dotting our Northeastern shores and operate as inns, vacation rentals, or museums.
-The lighthouses in Cape Cod are unique historical sites that are both relics of the Cape’s rich maritime history and markers of its contemporary maritime and resort cultures.
+Cape Cod lighthouses are unique historical sites that are both relics of the Cape’s rich maritime history and markers of its contemporary maritime and resort cultures.
+The images of Cape Cod lighthouses are iconic!

 Point Gammon Lighthouse(1816) Is the fourth lighthouse built on Cape Cod.
 The stone structure sits atop the southern tip of West Yarmouth’s Great Island, just east of the entrance to Hyannis Harbor.
 “Gammon” comes from an old term which means “to deceive or fool” and Point Gammon is aptly named for the treacherous waters that deceived sailors and resulted in lost ships and lives.
 The lighthouse was cared for by Samuel Adams Peak, and then his son, John Peak.
 In 1855, John Peak recorded 4,969 schooners, 1,455 sloops, 216 brigs, and four steamboats passing the lighthouse.
 The amount of traffic led to the building of a new lighthouse at Bishop and Clerks, rendering Point Gammon Light unnecessary.
 Although Point Gammon Light has long been inactive, its historical significance continues to flank the shore of West Yarmouth.
 The area surrounding the lighthouse is privately owned, but you can view the lighthouse by boat on one of the lighthouse tours offered.